 Neat Microphones Worker Bee

-This was, at publication time, the Equal Highest Rated Condenser Mic XLR Mic Under $100.
+This was, at publication time, the Equal Highest Rated Condenser XLR Mic Under $100.

 Neat microphones are relatively new to pro audio interfaces.
 Blue Microphones’ former founders and senior staff members founded the company.
 They also have industry veterans and new talent.

-The Worker Bee microphone is a medium-diaphragm cardioid polar pattern condenser microphone designed for high-SPL sound sources.
+Worker Bee is a medium-diaphragm cardioid condenser microphone for high-SPL sound sources.